GaiaBuccino/Venice_Lagoon_bathymetry/README.md

 - typing

 ## _average_bathymetry.py_
-The procedure to construct the Venice lagoon updated bathymetry consists of 5 steps: __Pre-processing__ data, __Averaging__ data recorded in the _external files_, __Weighing__ data given their occurrence on the grid-cells, __Cleaning__ of critical points (clusters of solated points, land points, boundary points), __Adding__ the averaged-weighted bathymetry to the original bthymetry, __Exporting__ the results in different formats.
+The procedure to construct the Venice lagoon updated bathymetry consists of 5 steps: __Pre-processing__ data, __Averaging__ data recorded in the _external files_, __Weighing__ data given their occurrence on the grid-cells, __Cleaning__ of critical points (clusters of isolated points, land points, boundary points), __Adding__ the averaged-weighted bathymetry to the original bthymetry, __Exporting__ the results in different formats.

 To start the procedure, the user has to modify the path where the necessary files are stored _fileLoc_ and the one where the produced files have to be saved _fileDest_: (they are both defined as the current folder by default).

 In the following each step is described in details:

 ### PRE-PROCESSING
-The first step fulfilled is the conversion of the reference system of coordinates of the _external files_ in order to be comparable with the _original bathymetry_ data.
+The first step fulfilled is the conversion of the reference system of coordinates of the _external files_ in order to be comparable with the _original grid_ reference.
 To do so, all the _external files_ are converted into GeoDataFrame to exploit the built-in function that automatically convert the coordinate reference system (to_crs()).
 The initial and final reference system have to be specified changing the values of the variables _init_ref_ representing the initial reference system and _fin_ref_ that is the final one

 >init_ref = "3004"
 >